achuthanmukundan00/E444-F2024-PRA5/readme.md

 This is a Flask application that allows users to interact with a machine learning model for fake news detection via POST requests.
 The app is deployed on AWS Elastic Beanstalk, making the model accessible as a service through a RESTful API.

+For lab grading purposes, a .csv file of latency test results (100 requests per test case) has been included.

 ## Features
 - **Machine Learning Integration**: The app uses a trained model to classify news articles as "real" or "fake" based on their content.
 - **RESTful API**: Users can send POST requests to the `/predict` endpoint to receive predictions.